romamik/blog.romamik.com/src/content/blog/2025-09-27-dyn-trait-impl-lifetime.md

 ---
-title: "dyn trait lifetimes"
+title: "The Mystery of Rust Quiz #10"
 pubDate: 2025-09-27
-description: ""
+description: "Why specifying a lifetime on `impl` blocks for trait objects matters in Rust."
 draft: true
 ---

 I just stumbled upon [Rust Quiz](https://dtolnay.github.io/rust-quiz).
-Normally I am not a fan of questions like: what will be the output of this obscure program that uses abnormal syntax.
-Don't write obscure syntax and you will not need to guess is my answer to this.
+Normally, I am not a fan of questions like: _what will be the output of this obscure program that uses abnormal syntax_.
+My answer is usually: _Don't write obscure syntax and you won't need to guess_.
 But this quiz seems a bit different so far.

 ## The Question

-This post is not about the quiz itself though.
-In the [question #10](https://dtolnay.github.io/rust-quiz/10), the code includes:
+This post is not about the quiz itself.
+In [question #10](https://dtolnay.github.io/rust-quiz/10), the code includes:

 ```rs
 impl<'a> dyn Trait + 'a {